mlocati/mlocati.github.io/_articles/my-php-development-environment.md

 In order to easily use PHP from other scripts and console windows, I add the `C:\Dev\PHP` directory [to the PATH variable](https://www.google.com/search?q=add+directory+to+path+environment+variable+in+windows).

-To make all extensions defined in the php.ini file available I also add the `C:\Dev\PHP` directory [to the Sytem Path variable](https://stackoverflow.com/a/26368386/1387233)
+To make all extensions defined in the php.ini file available I also add the `C:\Dev\PHP` directory [to the Sytem PATH variable](https://stackoverflow.com/a/26368386/1387233)

 So, if you now open a command prompt and type